Recidivism and Peer Influence with LLM Text Embeddings in Low Security Correctional Facilities: Empirical Setup

 The classification mapping is explained in Figure \ref{fig:zero-shot-classification}.
-The figure provides examples of 5 text messages from TCs and their associated LLM-based Zero-Shot classifier probabilities.
-This method is implemented using the \texttt{transforEmotion} package in R \citep{christensen2024transforemotion}.
-Similar to the \texttt{text} package, any LLM-based Zero-Shot classifier with a pipeline on Huggingface can be implemented on the local machine without sending any data to an external server.
-The four user-supplied classes are chosen using the prompts to the latest AI models, where we provide a random sample of 1000 written texts and query to provide four short phrases that best describe these messages for Zero-Shot classification.
-The LLM-based Zero-Shot classification method has been shown to achieve performance comparable with deep neural networks with access to labeled training data in biomedical applications \citep{meshkin2024harnessing}.
+The figure provides examples of 5 text messages from TCs and their associated LLM-based Zero-Shot classifier probabilities.\footnote{This method is implemented using the \texttt{transforEmotion} package in R \citep{christensen2024transforemotion}.
+Similar to the \texttt{text} package, any LLM-based Zero-Shot classifier with a pipeline on Huggingface can be implemented on the local machine without sending any data to an external server.} The four user-supplied classes are selected using LLM prompts to the latest AI models in a principled, iterative, and reproducible manner.
+See section \ref{inpulabelgeneration} in the Appendix for further details on the input label generation.
+In summary, for choosing the input labels, we generate 100 random samples of text messages stratified by message type.
+These random samples are then supplied to the Claude API (claude-sonnet-4) with a fixed query for 100 iterations.
+Finally, the input labels are chosen based on the clusters that well represent the LLM-generated labels in the 100 iterations.
+Notably, the LLM-based Zero-Shot classification method has been shown to achieve performance comparable to that of deep neural networks with access to labeled training data in biomedical applications \citep{meshkin2024harnessing}.

 We display the scatter plot for class probabilities by message type.
 The classification appears to work well as the probabilities for ``rule violations" and ``disruptive conduct" are much higher for corrections, and we see the opposite for affirmations (Figure \ref{0shotclassprobbytype1} for females and Figure \ref{0shotclassprobbytype} for males, respectively).
 We review the methodology behind transformers, LLMs, and Zero-Shot classification in Section \ref{methodsdetails}.